Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Reducible configurations

 Each of the following $m$ lines describes one of the faces of the configuration.
 There are two kinds of faces: \emph{bounded} faces with a specific size and \emph{unbounded} faces with size between $\Delta^\star-c_1$ and $\Delta^\star-c_2$ (inclusively) for some $c_1$ and $c_2$.
 A line describing a bounded face starts with $0$ and it is followed by the list of vertices incident with the face.
-The internal vertices incident with the face are represented by numbers between $1$ and $n$ and the remaining vertices incident with the face are represented by lowercase letters.
+The vertices incident with the face that are internal with respect to the configuration are represented by numbers between $1$ and $n$ and the remaining vertices incident with the face are represented by lowercase letters; the internal vertices have also their numbers shown in Figures~\ref{fig-four}--\ref{fig-gen}.
 A description of an unbounded face in the first block starts with a range $a_1$--$a_2$; it is possible that $a_1=a_2$.
-The rest of the line contains all internal vertices of the face and possibly some others represented by lowercase letters.
+The rest of the line contains all internal vertices of the face and possibly some additional vertices represented by lowercase letters (if there are no such additional vertices, the line contains \verb|-|).
 In addition to these vertices, the face is incident with $k$ vertices where $k$ satisfies that $\Delta^\star+2-a_2\le k\le \Delta^\star+2-a_1$ (note that $a_i\not=c_i$ in general).
+The values of $a_1$ and $a_2$ are determined using the constraint on the minimum cyclic degree (the configuration DEG), the constraint on the maximum face size, and the configuration TRIANGLE$_0$.
+For example, for the configuration SIX$_3$ depicted in Figure~\ref{fig-six123}, the two neighbors of the vertex $5$ are denoted by $e$ and $g$ in both input files for this configuration.
+So, the bottom face is incident with at least $\Delta^\star-5$ additional vertices (otherwise, the cyclic degree of the vertex $5$ would be at most $\Delta^\star+1$) and at most $\Delta^\star-3$ additional vertices (otherwise, the bottom face would have size larger than $\Delta^*$); so, the values of $a_1$ and $a_2$ are $5$ and $7$, respectively, and the corresponding line of the input file is the following.

+Similarly, since the vertex $3$ in Figure~\ref{fig-explred} has cyclic degree at least $\Delta^\star+3$, the unbounded face incident with it must have size between $\Delta^\star-2$ and $\Delta^\star$.
+Consequently, the number of non-internal vertices incident with this face is between $\Delta^\star-7$ and $\Delta^\star-5$, which corresponds to the range $7$--$9$ given on the $4$-th line of the input file below.
 In the second block, the line describing an unbounded face starts with a positive integer giving the index of the corresponding face in the first block (the indices start from one).
-For example, the input file to verify the reducibility of the configuration EIGHT$_0$ that is depicted in Figure~\ref{fig-explred} is the following.
+For example, the input file to verify the reducibility of the configuration EIGHT$_0$, which is depicted in Figure~\ref{fig-explred}, is the following.

 Note that we have not specified the three $3$-faces formed by internal vertices, e.g., the one formed by the vertices $1$, $2$ and $3$, since the constraints that they impose on the coloring are implied by the presence of the other faces.
 In addition, we have also not specified the existence of the other $3$-face containing the vertex $2$.
 If the configuration can be checked to be reducible without this additional assumption, it is also reducible with this additional assumption (we give more details further).